Jebel Irhoud: Recent dating methods: thermoluminescence dating and burnt lithics

 Dating carried out by the Max Planck Institute for Evolutionary Anthropology in Leipzig revealed that the Jebel Irhoud site was far older than first thought.
-Fresh excavations carried out in 2004 by the Hublin team revealed more than 20 new bones from the remains of at least five people, and a number of stone tools.
-The finds included part of a skull, a jawbone, teeth, and limb bones that had come from three adults, a juvenile, and a child aged about seven-and-a-half years old.
+Fresh excavations carried out in 2004 by the Hublin team revealed more than 20 new bones from the remains of at least five individuals as well as a number of stone tools.
+The remains included part of a skull, a jawbone, teeth, and limb bones belonging to three adults; there were also those of a juvenile and a child aged about seven-and-a-half years old.

 Some of the tools had been burned due to fires being lit on top of them, presumably after they had been discarded.
 Researchers used thermoluminescence dating to ascertain when the burning of these stone tools occurred and, by proxy, the age of the fossil bones that were found in the same deposit layer.

 In 2017, the burnt tools were dated to approximately 315,000 years ago, indicating that the fossils are of approximately the same age.
 This conclusion was confirmed by recalculating the age of the Irhoud 3 mandible, which produced an age range compatible with that of the tools, at roughly 280,000 to 350,000 years old (286±32 ka for the Irhoud 3 mandible, 315±34 ka based on other fossils and the flint artefacts found nearby).
 These dates make the remains by far the earliest known examples of Homo sapiens.

 This suggests that rather than arising in East Africa approximately 200,000 years ago, modern humans may have been present across the length of Africa 100,000 years earlier.
 According to study author Jean-Jacques Hublin, "The idea is that early Homo sapiens dispersed around the continent and elements of human modernity appeared in different places, and so different parts of Africa contributed to the emergence of what we call modern humans today."
 Early humans may have comprised a large, interbreeding population dispersed across Africa approximately 330,000 to 300,000 years ago.
 Thus, the rise of modern humans may have taken place on a continental scale rather than being confined to a particular corner of Africa.